 Three unexcused or excessive excused absences will result in an unsatisfactory grade.
 Only university approved absences are considered excused.
 For more details, visit http://student-rules.tamu.edu/rule07.
 PSTs will submit weekly attendance in the AEP.
-Every https://student-rules.tamu.edu/rule07.
-PSTs will submit weekly attendance in the AEP.
-Every https://student-rules.tamu.edu/rule07.
-PSTs will submit weekly attendance in the AEP.
-Every https://student-rules.tamu.edu/rule07.
+Every three tardies will be documented as one unexcused absence.
+"Early is on time.
+On time is late, and late is unacceptable."
 PSTs are expected to be in attendance at least 80% of class meetings and 80% of field experiences.
 Faculty will recommend withdrawal or Q drop of the course(s) when a student reaches 20% absenteeism, which includes excused absences.
 Class discussion and participation are vital as students learn to apply research and theory in a classroom setting.
 The goal is for students to move forward to a successful clinical teaching experience and ultimately a teaching career.